MRaysa/MRaysa/README.md

 ---

-## 🎯 I'm looking to collaborate on:
+## 🤝 I’m Open to Collaborating On
-- 🤖 Open-source projects in **Machine Learning & Robotics**
+- 🔍 Research in **AI, parallel computing, or sustainable technology**
-- 🚀 Research in **Parallel Computing, AI, and Sustainable Technology**
+- 🌐 Web & software development projects with real-world impact
-- 🌎 **Web & Software Development** projects requiring innovative problem-solving
+- 🤖 Open-source projects in **ML, robotics, or smart systems**

 ---

 ## 📊 GitHub Stats:
 <!-- Updated stats with cache refresh and all commits included -->